albar965/littlenavmap-manual/en/MENUS.md

 ##### Plain \(Offline\) {#plain-offline}

 A very simple map.
-The map included in _Little Navmap_ has an option to display city and country names.
+The map is included in _Little Navmap_ and has an option to display city and country names.
 Boundaries and water bodies are depicted coarse.

 ##### Atlas \(Offline\) {#atlas-offline}

 A very simple map including coarse hill shading and land colors.
-The map included in _Little Navmap_ has an option to display city and country names.
+The map is included in _Little Navmap_ and has an option to display city and country names.
 Boundaries and water bodies are depicted coarse.

 #### Airspaces